Khraben/MerecumbeManager/README.md

 ### Prerequisites
 1. Install [Node.js](https://nodejs.org/).
-2. Set up a Firebase project and add the necessary collections (`students`, `groups`, `payments`, etc.).
-3. Create a user via Firebase Authentication using Google and link it in the `owners` collection with the fields:
+2. Create a user via Firebase Authentication using Email Autentification and link it in the `owners` collection with the fields:
    - `email`
    - `name`
    - `username`
    - `phone`

 This user will act as the administrator.

 ### Steps
 ```bash